Skitia/Nalia_At_Last/Nalia_at_Last/Nalia_at_Last-readme.txt

 --------------------------------------------------------------------------

+NOTE: This is a Beta Build, and bugs are expected.
+Please share on the Beamdog Forums!

 Nalia At Last is a very long awaited romance for Throne of Bhaal.

 How the mod plays out will depend on if you have the De'Arnise Romance installed, the Nalia Romance installed, or neither.